kwilkos/cxf/etc/idea/README.txt

    and sellect the settings.jar file.
 Let it import everything.
 Restart.

-4) From IntelliJ, select "File -> Settings", select "Project Code Style", "Use per-project code style","Import", and select the "CeltixStyle" option.
+4) From IntelliJ, select "File -> Settings", select "Project Code Style", "Use per-project code style","Import", and select the "CXFStyle" option.

 Optional:
 5) If you have the "JetStyle" plugin installed, select "File -> Settings",